-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 157 Industrial and High Risk Runoff Monitoring - Part III.A.4 4 158 The permittees shall monitor stormwater discharges from Type 1 and 2 industrial facilities which discharge to the MS4 provided such facilities are located in their jurisdiction.
-(Note: if no such facilities are in the permittee's jurisdiction, the permittee must certify that this program element does not apply).
-N/A N/A
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 157 Industrial and High Risk Runoff Monitoring - Part III.A.4 4 158 and $\hat{2}$ industrial facilities which discharge to the MS4 provided such facilities are located in their jurisdiction.
+(Note: if no such facilities ne permittees shall monitor stormwater discharges from Type 1 Activity removed from AMAFCA's SWMP (Rev. 0, December 1, 2015).
+AMAFCA certifies with N/A and 2 industrial facilities which discharge to the MS4 provided such submittal of this SWMP that no such industrial activities are located in AMAFCA's jurisdiction cilities are located in their jurisdiction.
+(Note: if no such facilities and this program element does not apply.
+This was submitted to EPA in AMAFCA's NOI and re in the permittee's jurisdiction, the permittee must certify that accepted.